List of Austin Powers characters: Scott Evil

 Scott Evil is Dr. Evil's grown-up son with Frau Farbissina.
 Perturbed by the fact that his father was absent for so long, and suddenly decided to show up, Scott constantly refuses Dr. Evil's pleas to bond with him.
 He is also shown to be far more intelligent than his father, and is almost always able to find an easier way to carry out his father's plans, which often prompts Dr. Evil to argue with him.

 Scott becomes increasingly evil (even losing his hair in the process) in the third film, and eventually replaces Mini-Me.
 Mini-Me eventually feels rejected by Dr. Evil and defects to Austin's side.
 At the end of Goldmember, Scott (now completely bald) swears revenge on Austin and his father, and has taken over his father's criminal empire (see Austin Powers in Goldmember).

 Scott is also Nigel Powers' grandson and Austin Powers' nephew biologically.
-Since Mini-Me is a clone of Dr. Evil, that would also make him Scott's father or uncle.
+Since Mini-Me is a clone of Dr. Evil, that would also make him Scott's uncle.